Previous editions: 2024 | 2023 | 2022

 Data altruism and open academic resources

-Academics have a duty to deliver digital resources to the public, to inform citizens and policy, and foster fair innovations.
+Academics have a duty to deliver digital resources to the public, to inform citizens and policy, and foster fair innovation.
 This session will discuss practical issues with establishing data commons that enable open science and innovation: e.g., issues with privacy, trust, and regulatory frameworks.

-12:30–13:30 — Lunch Buffet (together with participants in other ERCIM activities)
+12:30–13:30 — Lunch Buffet

 14:30–15:00 — Coffee Break